Review coming soon

 The 1968 release of a new edition of the Adidas Gazelle became the forefather model of concurrent Gazelle O.G.’s today.
 Adidas removed the shoehorn heel tab and integrated a breakthrough tooling called micro-cell sole.
 For decades, the Gazelle have been implementing this classic sole concept and thanks to the underground movement, the iteration stayed relevant.

-After years of staying in the cradle of those who remained loyal to the brand, the Gazelle’s function as a football trainer morphed into a vessel suitable for the board with wheels.
+After years of staying in the cradle of those who remained loyal to the brand, the Gazelle’s function as a soccer trainer morphed into a vessel suitable for the board with wheels.
 Skaters found the grippy outsole functional with construction that fits the bill of increased boardfeel.
 Suede, on the other hand, proves to be a durable alternative when rocking the skateboard.

 The utility of the Gazelle as a skate sneaker attracted several contributors that helped boost the vintage footwear’s image.
-One of those is the Alltimers, an NY-based skate shop in the Lafayette area, which specializes on unorthodox board designs from Gucci-bag boards to Lamborghini-inspired decks.
+One of those is the Alltimers, an NY-based skate shop in the Lafayette area, which specializes in unorthodox board designs from Gucci-bag boards to Lamborghini-inspired decks.
 In 2018, Adidas Skateboarding and Alltimers collaborated to produce the Adidas Gazelle Super x Alltimers, a sleek shoe promoted in a humorous commercial set in the medieval times but with a modern twist.

 The Alltimers x Adidas Gazelle Super glows in either a Mesa-colored upper or blue.
 Hairy suede accents add dimension to its almost tonal uppers with complementing laces.
 The pair is part of the “Just Like Old Times” collection of the duo which is the third installment in their ubiquitous partnership.